hspoon-aws/retail-video-analytics/README.md

 - `heatmap.ipynb`: A demo Jupyter notebook that generate people heatmap from the video clip.
 Generate output as annoated video.
 - `analytics.ipynb`: A demo Jupyter notebook that shows how to perform analytics with the JSON data file for visualization and findings.
 - `genai-vision.ipynb`: A demo Jupyter notebook that leverage Generative AI vision capability to get description from the frame sequences of the video clip.

+## Note
+This repo is for demo purpose only.